PisethChuon/Python/machine_learning/docs/book/ch1.md

 ## Summary

-    The author used the technich of intuition way than math for speeling out the concept.
+    The author used the technich of intuition way than math for speeling out the concept